Berkeley-MDes/tdf-fa24-joyce-mdes/README.md

 <img width="600" alt="Rhino grasshopper tutorials" src="assets/0912 Rhino Screenshot.png">

-And then, in the Monday class, I joined the group of teaching how to use Prusa mk3s+ 3D printers.
+And then, in the Monday class, I joined the group teaching how to use Prusa mk3s+ 3D printers.

 <img width="600" alt="Rhino grasshopper tutorials" src="assets/0912 3D printing.png">

+<span id="hashtag"> **#Speculations** </span>

+During this process, I wondered why it was necessary to use additional software to adjust settings before printing with a 3D printer.
+I imagined that, after exporting the STL file, we could directly upload it to the 3D printer, which would automatically adjust each parameter to ensure a successful print.

+Additionally, if a 3D projector were integrated into the 3D printer, it could allow us to preview the product's size directly on the build plate.

 [Back to contents](https://github.com/Berkeley-MDes/tdf-fa24-joyce-mdes/blob/main/README.md#weekly-report-contents)

 # Week 3: 0913-0919 #

+<span id="hashtag"> **#Speculations** </span>

 [Back to contents](https://github.com/Berkeley-MDes/tdf-fa24-joyce-mdes/blob/main/README.md#weekly-report-contents)

 # Week 4: 0920-0926 #

+<span id="hashtag"> **#Speculations** </span>

 [Back to contents](https://github.com/Berkeley-MDes/tdf-fa24-joyce-mdes/blob/main/README.md#weekly-report-contents)